david-allen-young/pid-heater-sim/README.md

 ## 🎯 What It Does

-This project simulates a basic thermal system:
+This project simulates a basic thermal system using:
-- Temperature starts at 20°C
-- The system attempts to reach and maintain a target setpoint (default: 75°C)
+- A **PID feedback controller** to regulate temperature toward a setpoint
-- PID feedback determines how much "heat" to apply each cycle
-- Passive cooling is applied every step

-The simulation runs in real-time using a background thread and logs temperature and control output at each cycle.
+- **Real-time logic** with timer-driven execution using threads and condition variables
+- **Simulated sensor noise** to reflect real-world uncertainty
+- A **low-pass filter (LPF)** to smooth noisy sensor input
+- **Variable cooling** based on deviation from ambient temperature
+- A **live ASCII bar graph** to visualize temperature and heat output in real time

+Temperature starts at 20°C and rises toward the user-defined setpoint (default: 75°C) with heat applied each cycle according to PID output and offset by passive cooling.

 ---